siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 At first sight, this seems to contradict conservation.

+In conventional electromagnetic language, the two contributions may be described as two electromagnetic waves.
+In the more general language of this book, that is the same physical situation written more minimally: one energy flow whose two orthogonal aspects are conventionally called $\mathbf E$ and
+$\mathbf B$.

+So when this chapter speaks of two beams, it does not mean two different substances.
+It means two coherent portions of the same energy-flow wave.

-Two beams each carry the same transported content, and yet the joined beam is described locally by a loading four times as large.
+Two such beams each carry the same transported content, and yet the joined beam is described locally by a loading four times as large.
 No additional energy has been introduced, so the result must reflect not the creation of new content but a reorganization of how the same content is realized.

-The resolution is that, in this framework, energy is not something contained in a pre-given space.
-The realized extent of the field is part of what physically exists.
+The bookkeeping is easier to picture with a concrete analogy.
+Suppose each beam is like one glass carrying one unit of water.
+Before joining, there are two glasses carrying two units in total.
+After joining, there is one surviving glass.
+If one glass normally carries one unit, then two units do not fit into one unchanged glass.
+The liquid would have to be compressed.

+That is the point of the support language below.
 When two beams join, the field does not merely become stronger at the same place.
-Its realized support also changes.
+The same transported content is recovered on a smaller realized extent.

 ## Energy and support

-Transport is described not only by what is carried, but by the support on which it is carried.
+The analogy above is only a picture.
+The exact bookkeeping is this: transport is described by both what is carried and by the realized extent on which it is recovered during a fixed interval.

 Let $\Omega$ denote the realized support of a transporting portion over a fixed interval $\Delta t$.